timok-at-towa/spryker-docs/docs/scos/dev/technology-partner-guides/202204.0/payment-partners/ratenkauf-by-easycredit/integrating-ratenkauf-by-easycredit.md

 }
 ```

-2. Implement `StepFactory` as shown in this example:
+2. Create the directories 'Pyz\Yves\CheckoutPage\Process' and implement `StepFactory` as shown in this example:

 **StepFactory**